hutec/UncertaintyNN/README.md

 - Bootstrapping-Method from Osband
 - Dropout-Method by Gal
 - Combined method (heteroscedastic aleatoric + epistemic) from Kendal & Gal
+- Mixture Density Networks as used by Choi et al.

 Those models are evaluated on 2D data proposed by Osband.
 Specifically there is a dataset having six points at (-1,1) , (-1,-1), (0,1), (0,-1), (1,1), (1,-1) which shows problems with the Dropout and Combined Method.
 And a ''x + sin(x)'' function with added noise.

+Additionally the evaluation is done on MNIST data, for which I crafted adversarial attacks to evaluate the effectiveness of the Uncertainty methods.

 ## Methods